 with nowhere else to roam

-my misery, was made complete
+my misery, it was complete

 as I tracked some more dirt home.